 Risk/Impact Analysis (Magnitude, Extent, Timing, Likelihood, Significance) Mitigation or administrative remedies that might be available under the law.
 Occupational Health and Safety Site workers will be exposed to risks of accidental collisions with moving vehicles, strains, and ergonomics from repeated movements or from liftingand heaving of heavy objects, slips and falls.
 Accidental cuts from tools and machines are also safety risks.
 Dust and particulate emissions and welding works from rehabilitation site may cause respiratory and eye impairment health concerns for workers and the public Movement of trucks carrying sand and materials, lack of road safety measures may also cause risk of accident, injury and death Contractors should comply with Provincial and international labor legislations.
 Every site will have emergency preparedness and response arrangements to emergency situations.
 Maintain a safe working environment including workplaces, machinery, equipment and processes under their control are safe and without risk to health, including by use of appropriate measures relating to chemical, physical and biological substances and agents.
 Where required, hire security for workers.
 HSE training/s shall be provided for all workers before commencement of work and periodically (see sample training plan in Annexure 4) A full time HSE officer/s shall be hired.
 PPEs shall be made available for all workers and the HSE officer should enforce compliance.
 First aid boxes should also be provided at construction site, staging area and mobile.
 It is obligatory to report HSE accident/incidents to the CSC & PIU promptly, and the PIU should report this to the Bank within 48hrs (in accordance with the Environmental and Social Commitment Plan (ESCP) It should be ensured that training for their drivers and liaise with the local Traffic Management Agency to control traffic during project implementation.
-Right of Association and Collective Bargaining Tronkoro navo ano ngra to moony ronna, The CSC & PIU will ensure that workers are informed of their right of association and collective bargaining.
+Right of Association and Collective Bargaining Troncord have the right to heary form, The CSC & PIU will ensure that workers are informed of their right of association and collective bargaining.
 The CSC & PIU should also inform workers of the workers GRM and their right to utilize the system.

 Risk/Impact Analysis (Magnitude, Extent, Timing, Likelihood, Significance) Mitigation Contractors Management Records of workers engaged under the subproject, including contracts must be kept.
-Documents should be kept at the site office with the site engineers and CSC office.
-Records of all training attended by workers including CoC, HSE, STIs/STDs, GBV etc. The PIU team should check these records during monitoring visits.
-Accidents/ incidents and corresponding root cause analysis (lost time incidents, medical treatment cases), first aid cases, high potential near misses, and remedial and preventive activities required (Corrective Action Register) Records of strike actions, reasons and resolution reached.
+Records of all training attended by workers including CoC, HSE, STIs/STDs, GBV etc. Accidents/ incidents and corresponding root cause analysis (lost time incidents, medical treatment cases), first aid cases, high potential near misses, and remedial and preventive activities required (Corrective Action Register) Records of strike actions, reasons and resolution reached.
 Records of grievances and how they were resolved.
-Records of all sanctions, punishments and terminations with reasons and Primary Suppliers follow-up actions taken.
-Primary suppliers could also have occupational injuries, incident/accidents while performing project related functions Primary suppliers should maintain records related to occupational injuries, illness and lost time accident, which should be reviewed by the contractor every quarterly and report to CSC for information.
+Records of all sanctions, punishments and terminations with reasons and follow-up actions taken. these records during monitoring visits.
+Primary Suppliers Primary suppliers could also have occupational injuries, incident/accidents while performing project related functions Primary suppliers should maintain records related to occupational injuries, illness and lost time accident, which should be reviewed by the contractor every quarterly and report to CSC for information.